jiarui-liu/jiarui-liu.github.io/content/_index.md

     content:
       title: News
       subtitle: ''
+      text:
-      text: - [Sep.
-2024] One paper to appear in EMNLP 2024, see you in Miami!
+        - "[Sep.
+2024] One paper to appear in EMNLP 2024, see you in Miami!"
-        - [May.
-2024] I started my applied scientist intern at Amazon AWS!
+        - "[May.
+2024] I started my applied scientist intern at Amazon AWS!"
-        - [Mar.
-2024] One paper to appear in NAACL 2024 as Oral Presentation!
+        - "[Mar.
+2024] One paper to appear in NAACL 2024 as Oral Presentation!"
-        - [Jan.
-2024] One paper to appear in ICLR 2024, see you in Vienna!
+        - "[Jan.
+2024] One paper to appear in ICLR 2024, see you in Vienna!"
     design:
       columns: '1'
   - block: collection